burger

 Manage the display of PHP warnings / errors

-This guide shows how to modify the error_reporting() directive on your website.
+This guide shows you how to modify the error_reporting() directive on your website.

 Enable error reporting